 Scripture says that “the truth will set you free” (John 8:32) and “it is for freedom that Christ has set us free” (Galatians 5:1).
-Freedom is not just an American theme, it’s also a gospel theme.
+Freedom is not just an American theme; it’s also a gospel theme.
 Though both are very different, both claim to offer the ‘true’ version of freedom.
 It can be confusing to the average Christian who wants to know what “real freedom” is.
 Is it having choices?
 Is it a lack of coercion and constraint?
 Is it being able to do whatever you want?
-In what sense does Christ set us free, and how is that different from what the red, white, and blue promises?
+In what sense does Christ set us free, and how is that different from what the red, white, and blue promise?

 At the very heart of the Christian gospel is the strange truth that real freedom is found only in giving up everything pagan culture touts as freedom.
 True freedom, the gospel tells us, is obedience to God by faith, even when it doesn’t make any sense.
-That’s not exactly the type of freedom portrayed in our culture.
+Unfortunately, that’s not exactly the type of freedom portrayed in our culture.

 Land of the Free

 Freedom is very popular in America.
-One could easily argue that it is the most important and most sought after attribute in the nation.
+One could easily argue that it is the nation’s most important and sought-after attribute.
 For many, life without freedom is not even worth living.
 Many are willing to kill and die to defend their ability and their loved one’s ability to do what they want.
-What happens when we feel our freedom, our rights, and our security, are being threatened?
-Americans are told by their government that hundreds of billions of dollars need to be spent every year in order to defend our freedom.
-“Defending freedom” is considered the height of all we deem honorable and valorous.
-The problem is, freedom snuffs out love.
+What happens when we feel our freedom, rights, and security are being threatened?
+Americans are told by their government that hundreds of billions of dollars must be spent annually to defend our freedom.
+“Defending freedom” is considered the height of all we deem honorable and brave.
+The problem is freedom snuffs out love.